 Fade Out is the length of the Clip's fade out in the current Composition.
-Double-click in field to to modify.
+Double-click in field to is the opacity ratio in percent of the Clip in the current Composition.
+Double-click in field Level to modify.

 Destination In shows the TimeCode for the first frame of the Clip used in the current Composition.
-Dou-

-Level is the opacity ratio in percent of the Clip in the current Composition.
-Double-click in field ues.
-This setting affects only the speed of the Clip in the Timeline.
-There is no picture interpolation.
+Douinterpolation.
 The Media File is just played with another frame rate.
 Sped up Clips have their duration shortened in the Timeline.
 Slowed down ones keep their original duration in the Timeline.
 I.e. Slowed down Clips are truncated.